kharchenkolab/pagoda2/README.md

 devtools::install_github('kharchenkolab/pagoda2', build_vignettes = TRUE)
 ```

-The package `pagoda2` depends on data in a data package (`p2data`) that is available through a `drat` repository on GitHub.
+Please note that the package `pagoda2` depends on data in a data package (`p2data`) that is available through a `drat` repository on GitHub.
 To use the `pagoda2` package, you will need to install `p2data`.
 There are two equally valid options to install this package:

 A) Users could install `p2data` by adding the `drat` archive to the list of repositories your system will query when adding and updating R packages.
 Once you do this, you can install `p2data` with `install.packages()`, using the command: